Share article:

 Start a 14-day free trial with Sinch MessageMedia and take your business SMS to the next level.

 As mentioned, text messages are not sent directly from sender to recipient, but go through a messaging service first.
-This means that SMS doesn’t offer the more secure end-to-end encryption.
+This means that SMS doesn’t offer the more secure end-to-end encryption that some might want or require.

 That’s why, especially in business messaging, you want to add an extra layer of security with two-factor authentication (2FA).
 Through 2FA, you can send one time passwords to users’ phones to verify their identities and to ensure that they have the right to access a service.